 If you have some time to spare in your busy itinerary, head over to the charming city of Aveiro.
 Located only about an hour from Porto, this quaint city is dubbed the ‘Venice of Portugal’.
 Take a ride along the canal, check out a few museums, or simply admire the beautiful pastel colored buildings.

 If you’d like to visit Portugal, pack your bags, study up on the amazing country and join us on one of our fully planned adventures!
 From the gorgeous cities and breathtaking coastlines to amazing history, culture and delicious cuisine, we love Portugal and we want you to as well!
 So come explore Portugal this year, and experience all it has to offer!
-Before you go make sure to check out our Lisbon bucket lists!
+Before you go make sure to check out our Lisbon bucket list!